pattern-lab/website/docs/pattern-header-footer.md

 * a tag referencing `patternLabHead` in `_00-head.mustache`
 * a tag referencing `patternLabFoot` in `_00-foot.mustache`

-Pattern Lab will stop working if you do.
+Pattern Lab will not so mysteriously stop working if you do.

 {% endcapture %}
 {{ m | markdownify }}